Developer Guide

 Implementation

-feature lets users find patients with certain values in various fields, namely name
+The find feature lets users find patients with certain values in various fields, namely name, address and condition.

 After a command with specific arguments as input, the patient list is filtered and the resultant list is shown.